 Demographic Considerations

 If your congregation is full of young couples, you may want a cry room.
 By including one-way glass that overlooks the sanctuary, mothers can still watch the service.
 Although many churches have a cry room, often it’s audio only which doesn’t provide the inclusion that seeing the service does.
 As an experienced church architect, we’ve also recommended that congregations with lots of teens design a multi-purpose space.
 This space could include basketball hoops and durable flooring.
-Also be sure to include aisles that allow for wheelchairs.
-And, if your congregation skews older, you may want spaces for walker storage that’s accessible but doesn’t block aisles.
+And, if your demographic skews older, be sure to include aisles that allow for wheelchairs.
+You may also want spaces for walker storage that’s accessible but doesn’t block aisles.

 Activity/Event Needs